 OPTIMISM AND APARTMENT PRICES GOING UP

-This optimism is fueled by its burgeoning property market with a number of new residential projects underway and more in the planning stages.
+This optimism is fueled by its burgeoning property market, with several new residential projects underway and more in the planning stages.
 The prices of apartments rose by 7.4 percent in a year.
 This is good news for current and future property investors.

 PRIME AND ULTRA-PRIME ON THE RISE

-Talk of the island isn’t just about how cheap you can buy a property in Cyprus.
+Cyprus property sales trends 2019 is not just about how cheap you can buy a property in Cyprus.
 Prime and ultra-prime developments are also underway and in the pipeline.
 These ultra-prime developments are targeting high net worth buyers from all over the world.
-Buyers are now more often foreigners than Cypriots.
-It’s unchartered land for real estate investors in search of high returns and beautiful property.
+It is unchartered land for real estate investors in search of high returns and beautiful property.
 The tax advantages and dual citizenship perks are just a few things that attract foreign investors.

 PROPERTY PRICES INCREASING

-Property prices are still surprisingly affordable and this is one of the main reasons that real estate investors flock to Cyprus as well as its stunning beauty.
+Limassol and Larnaca are experiencing a hub of activity according to the property sales trends 2019.
+Due to a surge in demand, about 14 percent have increased property prices in the last year, although affordable.
+Therefore, this is one of the main reasons real estate investors flock to Cyprus and its stunning beauty.
 Property prices are around €1,300-1,800 per square meter.
 Even though rental returns are moderate, the low prices make up for this.
 An apartment with 120 square meters may cost around €700-€800 per month to rent in Larnaca.

 Larnaca is experiencing a housing boom, too.
-A number of successful large-scale developments have been or are underway.
-There are plans for even more in Larnaca including shopping malls and hotels.
+Several successful large-scale developments have been or are underway.
+There are plans for even more in Larnaca, including shopping malls and hotels.